Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 ## Input preparation

-Before testing the variability function, the input data was prepared.
+Before testing the variability function, input data was prepared.
 To accomplish this, DNA sequences were download from GenBank.
 Then, since variability function only carry out its estimates with a single format of sequence names, names of mined sequences were restructured.
-Finally, only binomial system names were taked by sequence filtering.
+Finally, only binomial system names were taken by sequence filtering.

 #### Data mining